demian85/gnip/README.md

 ## Events

 ###### ready
+Emitted when the connection has been successfully established
 ###### data
+Emitted for each data chunk (decompressed)
 ###### error
+Emitted when any type of error occurs.
+An error is raised if the response status code is not 20x
 ###### object
+Emitted for each JSON object. {error: String} objects must be checked here
 ###### tweet
+Emitted for each tweet
 ###### delete
+Emitted for each deleted tweet
 ###### end
+Emitted when the connection is terminated.
+This event is always emitted when an error occurs.

 # Gnip.Rules
 This class allows you to manage an unlimited number of tracking rules.